calculuswhiz/JSDF/README.md

         // Code here
     };

-    return MyClass;
+    return MyClass; // Replace closure with actual constructor.
+Gotta love JavaScript.
-})();
+})(); // Immediately execute to replace.
 ```

 This effectively implements private member access using the prototype.
 (Private member access can be implemented much more simply without using the prototype, but that can take up a lot more space than needed.)
+This also prevents a malicious user from coming in and adding a prototype function to access private functions.
+Remember that `internal` is local to the scope of the constructor closure.

 Things that didn't work:
 ------------------------